samboy/CaulixtlaFonts/DesktopFonts/ExtraSymbols/README.md

 # What this is

-This is a modified version of the desktop fonts with a few more symbols (Section symbol from Bitstream Charter, <= and >= symbols from Source Serif Pro, bullet symbol from Serif copied in to middle dot in both serif and sans) so that, when rending the PDF file for Lunacy, no symbols from system fonts are present in the PDF.
+This is a modified version of the desktop fonts with a few more symbols (Section symbol and en dash from Bitstream Charter, <= and >= symbols from Source Serif Pro, bullet symbol from Serif copied in to middle dot in both serif and sans) so that, when rendering the PDF file for [Lunacy](https://github.com/samboy/lunacy), no symbols from system fonts are present in the PDF.

 # Where these fonts come from